DaveAero/pands-project/README.md

 The work in this repository is my own, and was completed as part of my programming and scripting module.

 ## Description
-In this data analysis we will be examining the relationship between the leanth and width dimentions of petals and septals for the Iris plant and for each of the 3 sub classes, 1.
+In this data analysis we will be examining the relationship between the lenth and width dimentions of petals and septals for 150 Iris plant and for each of the 3 sub classes, 1.
 Iris Setosa, 2.
 Iris Versicolour, 3.
 Iris Virginica.

 ### Description of the Iris Database
 The database was created by R.A.
 Fisher in 1936, analysis.py is used to analyis Fisher's Iris Database using python.
 This database details 150 Iris flowers, split evenly into 3 sub species of Iris flower, Iris Setosa, Iris Versicolour & Iris Virginica.
 The database details 4 attributes for each flower, sepal length (cm), sepal width (cm), petal length (cm) & petal width (cm).